Providing solutions to protect your roof from ice dams & water damage

 Many building codes (this may vary by state and town) stipulate that this ice dam membrane protection must extend at least 24 inches inside the heated wall space of a house.
 However, older houses may not have such protection.

-Ice dams can cause interior damage to ceilings, walls, and floors, but the right roofing services can eliminate this worry.
+Ice dams can cause interior damage to ceilings, walls, and floors, but the right roofing system can eliminate this concern.

 Keep your roof protected from ice damage with Bone Dry Roofing